 How could we update policies/procedures to incorporate early learning needs earlier in decision making processes?

 Do we need to build an equity filter into our policies/procedures?
 If so, how do we want to proceed with doing so in 2020?

+Building an equity filter into CAB processes is a priority for members.
+They would like to consider questions such as: when developing budget recommendations, where are the equity cracks?
+How should the CAB consider impact and how it’s measured?

 Are there other elements of policies/procedures you want to discuss?